Fansadventure/Fullstack-development-on-Proces-Mining/readme.md

 ```
 python3 app.py
 ```
-#### 5.3 File not found error:

-Solution: change 'static/upload' to 'frontend/static/upload' in the app.py

 ### 6. Usage of source codes
 Both Alpha and Heuristic miner take an xes file as input.
 Alpha miner outputs a Petri net and Heuristic miner outputs a dependency graph as well as a Causal net.